Briggs proposes removing election duties from county clerk’s office

 He said that if the county was going to make the change, they should do so now to be prepared for next year’s elections, which include a presidential election.

 That will be a “high scrutiny and high stakes election,” he said.
+“If I didn’t think it was necessary, I wouldn’t have brought it forward.”

 County Commission approves change to chairmanship selection; internal tension highlighted